katholan/timelaspe_phenotyping_boxes/README.md

 Connect your Pi to power and use the Ethernet cable to connect the Pi to your laptop.

 Have PuTTy downloaded to your laptop.
 Open PuTTy, in the hostname secion, type "raspberrypi".
 You'll probaby have to click "accept" or "yes" to show you know you're connecting to a trustworthy connection.
 After this, it'll ask you for the username (pi) and password (raspberry).
 These are the default.

+After this, you'll need the VNC software.
+After setting up once, you should be able to connect to your Pi through VNC anytime (sometimes it takes a couple tries to connect).

 ## Raspberry Pi Camera Timelapse